 UK-based low-cost carrier Flybe will decide within weeks whether to outsource its Flybe Aviation Services maintenance arm and training activities, carrier executives say.
 Saad Hammad, who has spearheaded the carrier’s recovery, confirmed the decision will be made by the end of September, which is halfway through the carrier’s financial year.
 “The majority of [our MRO] business is third-party,” added CCO Paul Simmons.
 “Obviously, we need to train our staff and ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Flybe Poised To Decide On Future Of MRO, Training Arms".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Flybe Poised To Decide On Future Of MRO, Training Arms".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.